AakashDabas/CV_Projects/README.md

-Set of projects that I have done during school and collegee time.
+Set of projects that I have done during school and college time.
 Sorry it's not in project format exactly.
 For more details, please visit my old site: https://aadabas.weebly.com/image-processing-projects.html